jsengland/Program3WheelGUI/README.txt

 3. How to run your program
-Compile all java files then run Main.
+Place all files into a directory called "Program3" then compile all java files and run Main.